-Modern tarot creators increasingly play with the structure of tarot decks like alchemists play with rare metals.
+Today’s tarot card creators play with the structure of tarot decks like alchemists play with rare metals.
 More and more decks bend the rules today.
 They change card-names and some even add additional cards to the traditional deck of 78.

 So, what’s the definition of tarot?

-With all the mind-bending creativity at work out there in the world of tarot, it’s probably time to define what exactly constitutes “tarot” — and what doesn’t:
+With all the mind-bending creativity at work out there in the world of tarot, it’s important to define what exactly constitutes “tarot” — and what doesn’t:

 DEFINITION: Traditionally speaking, tarot is defined as a deck of 78 cards used for fortune-telling, personal insight and playing card games.
 Tarot decks consist of two different parts: A Major Arcana and a Minor Arcana.
-The Major Arcana are 22 individually titled cards, while the Minor Arcana are 56 numbered cards similar to playing cards.
-The Minor Arcana is divided into 4 different suits of 14 cards.
+The Major Arcana are 22 individually titled cards, while the Minor Arcana are 56 numbered cards.
+The Minor Arcana is divided into 4 different suits in a fashion similar to playing cards.
+Each suit has 14 cards.
 Tarot suits are typically: Swords, Cups, Pentacles and Wands — although the names of the suits vary from deck to deck.

 Are decks with different numbers of cards not “real tarot”?

 There’s nothing wrong with decks that bend the definitions of the traditional tarot deck.
 Generally speaking, decks with an extra card added to the Major Arcana, are still considered tarot decks.
 (For example, the famous OSHO tarot deck contains an additional 23rd card in the Major Arcana).

 The traditional structure of a tarot deck is: